mathewphilipc/homemade_yolo/README.md

 ## Step 2

-Build a function `crop_image(img, quadrant)` that takes in an image `img` and a parameter ``quadrant` in ["TL", "TR", "BL", "BR"] and returns the top left 2/3 x 2/3, the top left, the top right, the bottom left, or the bottom right, depending on the parameter value.
+Build a function `crop_image(img, quadrant)` that takes in an image `img` and a parameter ``quadrant` in `["TL", "TR", "BL", "BR"]` and returns the top left 2/3 x 2/3, the top left, the top right, the bottom left, or the bottom right, depending on the parameter value.
 To visualize this partitioning, imagine that we lay a tic tac toe board over the image.
 Then the TL partition corresponds to the roughly 67% of the image lying in the top-left-most four squares.

 ## Step 3

 Now combine the results of steps 1 and 2 to build the function `find_banana(img)`.
 If the image argument doesn't contain a banana, the function should return the string `None`.
-If it does contain a banana, the function should return either `TL`, `TR`, `BL`, `BR`, or `C` (for "center") depending on whether one of the four partitions or the original image has the highest banana probability (according to ResNet50).
+If it does contain a banana, the function should return either `"TL"`, `"TR"`, `"BL"`, `"BR"`, or `"C"` (for "center") depending on whether one of the four partitions or the original image has the highest banana probability (according to ResNet50).

 ## Stretch goals

-The function `crop_image` should complain if the parameter `quadrant` isn't one of ["TL", "TR", "BL", "BR"].
+The function `crop_image` should complain if the parameter `quadrant` isn't one of `["TL", "TR", "BL", "BR"]`.
 Modify the function slightly so that it throws an appropriate error if an invalid quadrant is passed.

 Write `pytest` tests to make sure that `contains_banana` correctly finds that each image in `sample_data/positive_examples` contains a banana and each image in `sample_data/negative_examples` does not.